Abdul Mumin: Loan to HB Køge

 On 23 January 2018, Mumin was loaned out to Danish 1st Division club HB Køge for the rest of the season.

 Vitória de Guimarães

 On 15 August 2020, Portuguese Primeira Liga club Vitória S.C. signed Mumin on a four-year deal.
 Mumin got shirt number 6 and made his official debut for the club in the Primeira Liga on 18 September 2020 against Belenenses SAD, playing all 90 minutes.

 Rayo Vallecano

 On 1 September 2022, Mumin signed a four-year contract with La Liga side Rayo Vallecano.
 Mumin got his debut for the Spanish side on 17 September 2022 against Athletic Bilbao.

+On 1 March 2025, Mumin sustained a cruciate ligament injury in a match against Sevilla, which was expected to keep him sidelined for an extended period.

 International career

 At the end of December 2021, Mumin received his first call-up to the Ghana national team, being summoned to the squad for the 2021 Africa Cup of Nations in January 2022.

+Mumin made his debut on 6 June 2024 in a World Cup qualifier against Mali at the Stade du 26 Mars.
+He substituted Alidu Seidu in the 79th minute, Ghana won 2–1 through an added-time goal by Jordan Ayew.